tbarbette/npf-docs/docs/source/cluster.rst

 Running the same script multiple times on each machine
 ------------------------------------------------------

 It can be useful to run the same script multiple times in parallel on each machines.
 For instance, when the software does not support multi-threading, or to use multiple network namespace.

 To run 16 times the "client" scripts, use `--cluster client=user01@server01.network.edu,multi=16`.
-Similarly to running the script on multiple nodes, `${NPF_MULTI_MAX}` will be the given number of times scripts should run, and `${NPF_MULTI_ID}` an increasing ID for each scripts.
+Similarly to running the script on multiple nodes, `${NPF_MULTI_MAX}` will be the given number of times scripts should run, and `${NPF_MULTI_ID}` an increasing ID starting from 1 to $NPF_MULTI_MAX for each scripts.

 One can also append `mode=netns` to run each scripts inside different network namespaces.
 I.e. `--cluster client=user01@server01.network.edu,multi=16,mode=netns`.
+This is equivalent of running every of the "client" scripts with `ip netns exec npfns$N ...` with N varying from 1 to 16.
 The namsepace must be created in an init script with "ip netns add npfns${NPF_MULTI_ID}".
 Check the `modules/wrk-nsdelay.npf` example that supports both multiple nodes and the "multi" feature as an example to simulate many different clients using a per-namespace link delay simulation using netem.